 - Possession of 3⁄4 of an ounce or less of marijuana is a civil violation in the state of New Hampshire, not a criminal offense and therefore tickets issued for possession of marijuana are not classified as "arrests," as per Clery Act Regulations. - In accordance with The Handbook for Campus Safety and Security Reporting (2016) and the comments to the final regulations for Violence Against Women Act (VAWA) (34 CFR Part 668, 2014), crimes committed between roommates or former roommates are not counted in "Domestic Violence," the relationship between the perpetrator and the victim must be more than two people cohabitating together.
 The people cohabitating together must be current or former spouses or have an intimate relationship."
-(Handbook, 2016) - The State of New Hampshire does not recognize dating violence it all falls under the category of Domestic Violence therefore there will not be any dating violence statistics.
+(Handbook, 2016) - The State of New Hampshire does not recognize dating violence as a separate offense.
+The conduct falls under the category of Domestic Violence.
+Therefore there will not be any dating violence statistics.

-On Campus Property On Campus Student Housing Public Property Non-Campus Property
+On Campus Property On-Campus Student Public Property Non-Campus Property

+Торыц Housing Troperty Troporty

 Arrests

-Liquor Law Violation 0 0 0 0
+Liquor Law Violation 0 0 0 N/A

-Drug Law Violation 0 0 0 0
+Drug Law Violation 0 0 3 N/A

-Weapons Law Violation 0 0 0 0
+Weapons Law Violation 0 0 0 N/A

 Disciplinary Referrals

-Liquor Law Violation 0 0 0 0
+Liquor Law Violation 0 0 0 N/A

-Drug Law Violation 0 0 0 0
+Drug Law Violation 0 0 0 N/A

-Weapon Law Violation 0 0 0 0
+Weapon Law Violation 0 0 0 N/A

 Criminal Offenses

 Murder and Non-Negligent

-Manslaughter 0 0 0 0
+Manslaughter 0 0 0 N/A

-Manslaughter by Negligence 0 0 0 0
+Manslaughter by Negligence 0 0 0 N/A

-Robbery 0 0 0 0
+Robbery 0 0 0 N/A

-Aggravated Assault 0 0 0 0
+Aggravated Assault 0 0 0 N/A

-Burglary 0 0 0 0
+Burglary 0 0 0 N/A

-Motor Vehicle Theft 0 0 0 0
+Motor Vehicle Theft 0 0 0 N/A

-Arson 0 0 0 0
+Arson 0 0 0 N/A

 Sexual Assault (Sex Offenses)

-Rape 0 0 0 0
+Rape 0 0 0 N/A

-Fondling 0 0 0 0
+Fondling 0 0 0 N/A

-Incest 0 0 0 0

-Statutory Rape 0 0 0 0